Sharjeeliv/App-Inventory_Tracker/README.md

 4. Activate the virtual environment: **source ./venv/bin/activate**
 5. Install all the dependencies from the provided requirments.txt: **pip3 install -r ./requirements.txt**
 6. The program can be launched locally with the following command: **python3 app.py**

+## About The Website

+This website uses the Flask framework for the backend implementation.
+The frontend is using the boostrap framework along with some custom CSS and HTML (utilized jinja2 which is the template engine for python.
+The data is all handled by SQLAlchemy (an ORM, the data is interacted with as a class) for flask which adds simple integration of a database to the website.
+The database used is SQLITE since it is bundled with python.
+For form functionality and validation WTForms was used.
+Pillows is a python library used for image operations.